- Refund Policy

 - There are washrooms located inside the gym and inside the change room for athletes.
 Spectator washrooms are located upstairs.
 If unable to use the stairs, there are accessible washrooms located in the change room.

-- Please remember that there are NO SHOES PERMITTED in the change room or the gym area (both athletes and spectators); shoes CAN be worn upstairs in the waiting area.
+- Please remember that there are NO SHOES PERMITTED in the change room or the gym area (both athletes and spectators); shoes CAN be worn upstairs in the seating room.

 - Please label all belongings including water bottles, clothing, and shoes/boots!
 Many coats and boots look alike; please be certain the ones you leave with are yours.